Holgermueller/HolgerMueller-TechWriter/convert-csv-to-json/csvToJson.md

 }
 ```

 Don't worry too much about the specific data here, just focus on the data types and how they're arranged.
 As you can see, it's just a JavaScript object with the complexity turned up a little.
-Having data in this format makes it easier to work with.
+And yes, they can get more complicated than this.
+JSONs usually follow some kind of pattern, and having data in this format makes the data easier to work with.

 Now let's look at turning one into the other.

+## Sone Notes Before We Begin

+First, while I'm writing this as beginner friendly as possible, this tutorial suposes you have some knowledge of JavaScript.

+Second, though this is for frontend work, it supposes you're running your app on some kind of development server.

+If you ever feel lost at any point while reading this, feel free to refer to the code in the repository [Here](https://github.com/Holgermueller/demo-code-files/blob/master/convert-csv-to-json/converter.js).

 ## The Process